-- 1. Before the Institute Director decides to take any of the measures referred to in the previous article, he will first give the student in question the opportunity to be heard on this matter. - 2.
-The decision of the Institute Director to apply a measure will be communicated to the student in writing, with sufficient argumentation, as soon as possible, but in any case within three weeks after the student was heard. - If a student is denied access to university buildings, premises, and online education, it may be decided not to enforce this measure if the student in question complies with certain special conditions. - 4.
-In serious situations, the management may decide to deny the student access to the buildings, premises and digital education with immediate effect, in anticipation of the decision referred to in Paragraph 2 of this article.
-This measure then lasts a maximum of 2 weeks. - 5.
+- 1. Before the institute director decides to take any of the measures referred to in the previous article, he will first give the student in question the opportunity to be heard on this matter. - 2.
+The decision of the institute director to apply a measure will be communicated to the student in writing, with sufficient argumentation, as soon as possible, but in any case within three weeks after the student was heard. - 3.
+If a student is denied access to university buildings, premises, and online education, it may be decided not to enforce this measure if the student in question complies with certain special conditions. - 4.
+In serious situations, the institute director decide to deny the student access to the HUbuildings, premises and digital education with immediate effect, in anticipation of the decision referred to in Paragraph 2 of this article.
+This measure then lasts a maximum of two weeks. - 5.
 If a student disagrees with the denial of access to HU buildings, premises, and online education, he may lodge an appeal with the HU Legal Protection for Students Office.
-The appeal period is 6 weeks (also refer to the HU Legal Protection for Students Regulations).
+The appeal period is six weeks (also refer to the HU Legal Protection for Students Regulations).